-The following is a listing of all accessible tactile statues and signs in the Zoo, categorized by exhibit.
+The following is a listing of all accessible tactile statues and signs in the zoo, categorized by exhibit.

 African Savanna